oasp/oasp4js/README.md

 Getting Started
 ---

-To get started you need to clone the oasp4j repository containing the server part, build and deploy it on a Tomcat server.
-To get started with the client part you need to clone the oasp4js repository, build the client and start it.
-There are two ways to get sample application working: eighter by getting OASP IDE and running it from there or without installing IDE.
+To get started you need to clone both the `oasp4j` and `oasp4js` repositories containing the server and the client part respectively.
+Each of them is to be built and started to talk to each other it.
+There are two ways to get the sample application working: eithter by getting the [oasp IDE](https://github.com/oasp/oasp4j/wiki/oasp-ide-setup) and running it from there or setting up the IDE manually.

-#Full OASP IDE installation
+#Full oasp IDE installation

-If you want to install full OASP IDE and get both server and client code please follow steps described in [oasp ide setup](https://github.com/oasp/oasp4j/wiki/oasp-ide-setup).
-OASP IDE already contains software (Node.js, Gulp, Bower, Maven) required to run sample application so only Git must be additionally installed.
+If you want to install full OASP IDE and get both server and client code please follow steps described in [oasp IDE setup](https://github.com/oasp/oasp4j/wiki/oasp-ide-setup).
+The `oasp IDE` already contains software (Node.js, Gulp, Bower, Maven) required to run the sample application; only Git has to be additionally installed.

 #Getting oasp4js client working
 ##Install prerequisites

-If OASP IDE is not used additional software must be installed manually so you need a Git client to clone the repositories and the Node.js platform (including its package manager - npm) which allows Gulp and Bower to install the dependencies and build the application.
+If the [oasp IDE setup](https://github.com/oasp/oasp4j/wiki/oasp-ide-setup) is not used, additional software has to be installed manually.
+You need a Git client to clone the repositories and the Node.js platform (including its package manager - npm) which allows Gulp and Bower to install the dependencies and build the application.
 [Here](https://github.com/oasp/oasp4js/wiki/Prerequisites) you can learn how to install the prerequisites.
-Also, for the server part you need Maven (required version: 3.x) to be installed.
+Also, for the server part you need Maven (tested against the version: 3.3.9) to be installed.
 For installation details please refer to the [Maven's](http://maven.apache.org/download.cgi) home page.

 Please note that this client version was tested with following versions of the additional software:
 - node.js version 5.0.0